Kosovo: History

-Early development
+Ancient history

-The strategic position including the abundant natural resources were favorable for the development of human settlements in Kosovo, as is highlighted by the hundreds of archaeological sites identified throughout its territory.
-The first archaeological expedition in Kosovo was organised by the Austro-Hungarian army during the World War I in the Illyrian tumuli burial grounds of Nepërbishti within the district of Prizren.
-Since 2000, the increase in archaeological expeditions has revealed many, previously unknown sites.
-The earliest documented traces in Kosovo are associated to the Stone Age; namely, indications that cave dwellings might have existed, such as Radivojce Cave near the source of the Drin River, Grnčar Cave in the municipality of Viti and the Dema and Karamakaz Caves in the municipality of Peja.
+The strategic position including the abundant natural resources were favourable for the development of human settlements in Kosovo, as is highlighted by the hundreds of archaeological sites identified throughout its territory.

+Since 2000, the increase in archaeological expeditions has revealed many previously unknown sites.
+The earliest documented traces in Kosovo are associated to the Stone Age; namely, indications that cave dwellings might have existed, such as Radivojce Cave near the source of the Drin River, Grnčar Cave in Viti municipality and the Dema and Karamakaz Caves in the municipality of Peja.

-Neolithic man is generally considered the beginning of human settlement in Kosovo.
-The earliest archaeological evidence of organised settlement, which have been found in Kosovo, belong to the Neolithic Starčevo and Vinča cultures.
-Vlashnjë and Runik are important sites of the Neolithic era – the rock art paintings at Mrrizi i Kobajës near Vlashnjë are the first find of prehistoric art in Kosovo.
+The earliest archaeological evidence of organised settlement in Kosovo belongs to the Neolithic Starčevo and Vinča cultures.
+Vlashnjë and Runik are important sites of the Neolithic era with the rock art paintings at Mrrizi i Kobajës near Vlashnjë being the first find of prehistoric art in Kosovo.
 Amongst the finds of excavations in Neolithic Runik is a baked-clay ocarina, which is the first musical instrument recorded in Kosovo.

+The first archaeological expedition in Kosovo was organised by the Austro-Hungarian army during World War I in the Illyrian tumuli burial grounds of Nepërbishti within the district of Prizren.

 The beginning of the Bronze Age coincides with the presence of tumuli burial grounds in western Kosovo, like the site of Romajë.

 The Dardani were the most important Paleo-Balkan tribe in the region of Kosovo.
 A wide area which consists of Kosovo, parts of Northern Macedonia and eastern Serbia was named Dardania after them in classical antiquity, reaching to the Thraco-Illyrian contact zone in the east.
-In archaeological research, Illyrian names are predominant in western Dardania (present-day Kosovo), while Thracian names are mostly found in eastern Dardania (present-day south-eastern Serbia).
+In archaeological research, Illyrian names are predominant in western Dardania, while Thracian names are mostly found in eastern Dardania.

-Thracian names are absent in western Dardania; some Illyrian names appear in the eastern parts.
+Thracian names are absent in western Dardania, while some Illyrian names appear in the eastern parts.
 Thus, their identification as either an Illyrian or Thracian tribe has been a subject of debate, the ethnolinguistic relationship between the two groups being largely uncertain and debated itself as well.
-The correspondence of Illyrian names – including those of the ruling elite – in Dardania with those of the southern Illyrians suggests a "thracianization" of parts of Dardania.
+The correspondence of Illyrian names, including those of the ruling elite, in Dardania with those of the southern Illyrians suggests a thracianisation of parts of Dardania.
 The Dardani retained an individuality and continued to maintain social independence after Roman conquest, playing an important role in the formation of new groupings in the Roman era.

-The Roman state annexed Dardania by the first century AD.
-The importance of the area lay in its high mining potential (metalla Dardana), highlighted by the large mining complex of Municipium Dardanorum and the designation of part of the region as an imperial mining district.
-Kosovo was part of two provinces, Praevalitana and Dardania.
-Ulpiana is the most important municipium which developed in Kosovo.
-It was refounded as Justiniana Secunda under Justinian in the 6th century AD.